ccr5/Deck-Creator-For-Anki/README.md

 6. run python main.py

 ##### Details
-1. There is two data examples to try in ./data
+1. There is a data examples to try in ./data and ./file
 2. Your txt will be save in ./file

 ##### Requirements